 Important Influences on Business Development

 ALTANA’s different sales markets are influenced by various short-, medium-, and long-term trends.

 Short- and medium-term fluctuations in demand result mainly from economic developments.
 The current development of consumer behavior is not the only factor.
 Our customers’ expectations regarding the short-term development of the end markets downstream in the value chain also have a significant impact on their purchase behavior.
 This appraisal largely determines how much storage is reserved along the value chain.

-In addition, actual and expected changes in the prices of essential raw-materials impact the sales situation.
-When raw-materials prices continually rise, customers look for alternative input materials and thus influence overall sales or the product mix.
+In addition, actual and expected changes in the prices of essential raw materials impact the sales situation.
+When raw-materials prices continually rise, customers look for alternative input materials and this influences overall sales or the product mix.
 The same applies to significant changes in other cost components that have a strong influence on the price of products.
 This price sensitivity of the markets is also reflected in short-term changes in demand, when for example stronger price fluctuations are expected for significant raw-materials markets.

-The competitive situation in the different productspecific market segments can have similar effects on customer behavior.
-The entry of new manufacturers into a market or withdrawal of existing manufacturers from a market and the competitors’ prices can impact demand.
+The competitive situation in the different product-specific market segments can have similar effects on customer behavior.
+The entry of new manufacturers into a market or the withdrawal of existing manufacturers from a market and the competitors’ prices can impact demand.

 Long-term changes in demand for the Group’s products and services are brought about on the one hand by global megatrends and the economic growth of certain regions.
 On the other hand, product and technological developments continually open up new sales potential or lead to product segments being discontinued.

 In the course of a year, seasonal fluctuations in demand result from lower customer activity during the summer months and at the end of the year.

 Current market requirements, and market demands expected for the future, determine the ALTANA Group’s corporate action.
 The success of our customers is at the center of our business activities.
 We can only be successful in the competitive environment in the long run if we offer our customers added value.